 The Bachelor of Landscape Architecture course is of four years duration and requires full-time attendance throughout.
-Students are introduced to the theory and practice of landscape architecture through an exploration of design principles, graphic techniques, ecological processes and studies of human modification of the environment.
+Students are introduced to the theory and practice of landscape architecture through an exploration of design principles, graphic techniques, ecological processes and, studies of human modification of the environment.
 As students progress through the course, increasing emphasis is laid upon creative design with particular application to Australian conditions.
-Projects related to the subject matter of concurrent lectures, and culminate in landscape studies of regional and national significance.
+Projects are related to the subject matter of concurrent lectures, and culminate in landscape studies of regional and national significance.

 The majority of subjects are taught specifically within the School of Landscape Architecture.
-However, contact with the students and staff of other Schools is assured by the inclusion of subjects from the Schools of Botany, Geography, Town Planning and the Centre for Liberal and General Studies.
-Staff from the Schools of Civil Engineering and Geography also provide instruction within the curriculum.
+However, contact with the students and staff of other Schools is assured by the inclusion of subjects from the Schools of Geography, Planning and Urban Development, Biological Science, the Department of Applied Geology and the University's General Studies program.
+Staff from the School of Civil Engineering also provide instruction within the curriculum.

-The course seeks the synthesis of knowledge and skills through projectbased learning in a sequence of eight Design Studios.
+The course seeks the synthesis of knowledge and skills through project based learning in a sequence of eight Design Studios.
 Support subjects are grouped into five broad strands: ecology and plant materials; history and theory of landscape architecture; communication skills; landscape planning; design documentation, construction and management.